-Erhard R. Chorlé

-Chairman of the Board

-FROM:

-Martin J. Dickman

-MARTIN

-Digitally signed by MARTIN DICKMAN
+TO: Erhard R. Chorlé Chairman FROM: Martin J. Dickman Inspector General MARTIN DICKMAN Digitally signed by MARTIN DICKMAN Date: 2024.01.30 14:32:06 -06'00'

-Inspector General

-DICKMAN

-DICKMAN Date: 2023.01.31 14:41:42 -06'00'

-SUBJECT:

-Fiscal Year 2022 Risk Assessment for the Government Charge Card Abuse Prevention Act of 2012 The Railroad Retirement Board (RRB) Office of Inspector General (OIG) completed the required assessment of the subject matter.
+SUBJECT: Fiscal Year 2023 Risk Assessment for the Government Charge Card Abuse Prevention Act of 2012

+The Railroad Retirement Board (RRB) Office of Inspector General (OIG) completed the required assessment of the subject matter.
 Our office assessed the overall risk level of illegal, improper, or erroneous purchases and payments as low.

-The Government Charge Card Abuse Prevention Act of 2012 (Act) mandates responsibilities for the Inspector General (IG) of each executive agency.
-The IG at each agency is required to conduct periodic risk assessments of agency purchase card or convenience check transactions.
+The Government Charge Card Abuse Prevention Act of 2012 (Act) mandates responsibilities for the Inspector General (IG) of each executive agency.1 The IG at each agency is required to conduct periodic risk assessments of agency purchase card or convenience check transactions.
 They are also required to conduct periodic audits or reviews of travel card programs to identify and analyze the risks of illegal, improper, or erroneous purchases and payments.
 In addition, they are to develop a plan to determine the scope, frequency, and number of IG audits that are to be performed.
 The Act requires each IG to report the results of such analysis or audits to the head of the executive agency.

 The Act further mandates that the IG perform analysis or audits, as necessary, of purchase card transactions designed to identify: potentially illegal, improper, or erroneous uses of purchase cards; any patterns of such uses; and categories of purchases that could be made by means other than purchase cards in order to better aggregate purchases and obtain lower prices.
 The Act also mandates that the IG report agency progress in implementing audit recommendations to the Director of the Office of Management and Budget.
-RRB OIG conducted a risk assessment of the RRB's purchase and travel card programs for fiscal year 2022 that included a review of the implementation status of 1 Pub.
-L. No. 112-194 (2012).